Tech companies must help improve cobalt mining practices

 Tech companies are still not doing enough to stop kids from working in cobalt mines in the Democratic Republic of the Congo, according to international human rights organization Amnesty International.

-While tech giants including Apple, Samsung and Dell are making some progress, more needs to be done to stop children as young as seven from working in "horrendous" and in some cases deadly conditions, the organization said in a report released Tuesday.
+While tech giants including Apple, Samsung and Dell are making some progress, more needs to be done to stop children as young as 7 years old from working in "horrendous" and in some cases deadly conditions, the organization said in a report released Tuesday.

 "When you look at the leaders of these companies, they're still not disclosing this critical information needed to evaluate what they're doing is actually effective in identifying and protecting human rights abuses," Joshi said.
 "Were children involved in collecting cobalt?
 We know the problem still exists."

 Cobalt is important for the lithium-ion batteries found in phones, laptops and tablets.
-About 60 percent of the world's cobalt supply comes from the Congo and about 20 percent of it is mined by hand, said the organization, which first called attention to problems in a report released in January 2016.
+About 60 percent of the world's cobalt supply comes from the Congo, and about 20 percent of it is mined by hand, said the organization, which first called attention to problems in a January 2016 report.

 "We're proud of the progress we've made and we know our work is never done," Apple said in a statement Tuesday.
 "We will continue to drive our standards throughout our supply chain and do all that we can to ensure that everyone is treated with the dignity and respect they deserve."